vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 ### Threshold tool

 Press <kbd>T</kbd> to use the Threshold tool.
-Thresholding adds the foreground label to the brightess pixels within a box.
+Thresholding adds the foreground label to the brightest pixels within a box.
 Click and drag to draw a bounding box.

 The Threshold tool will not overwrite any labels, and instead only adds labels in areas with no label.